Request a Tutor

 Requesting a Tutor

-TUTORS-ON-CALL opens for appointments for spring semester on February 6, 2023.
+TUTORS-ON-CALL opens for appointments for the fall semester on September 5, 2023.
 Click on the 'Request a Tutor' link above to schedule an appointment.

 The Tutors-on-Call Program is available to undergraduate students in the College of Engineering and BEE majors in CALS.
 Be sure to read extended guidelines on the tutoring request page before scheduling an appointment.